CtrlK

 Specificity

-Lists multiple specific concrete actions: 'Design or evaluate a brand visual identity system covering logo, color, typography, imagery direction, iconography, and motion principles.'
-This enumerates six distinct capability areas.
+Lists multiple specific concrete actions and domains: 'Design or evaluate a brand visual identity system covering logo, color, typography, imagery direction, iconography, and motion principles.'
+This clearly enumerates the specific areas covered.

 3 / 3